 Inheritance rights decide what portion and who legally has the right to claim certain property after your death.

-Do you know that inheritance rights can in some cases, override the arrangements that you’ve made clear in your Will?
-While you can leave your property to anyone that you like, it can to some extent be limiting.
-In certain cases, the kids can contest the will legally and request to receive a particular proportion of the property that you have left.
+Do you know that inheritance rights can sometimes override the arrangements you’ve made clear in your Will?
+While you can leave your property to anyone you like, it can be somewhat limiting.
+In certain cases, the kids can legally contest the will and request to receive a particular proportion of the property you have left.
+Or, are you inheriting a house that is paid off?
 Here is all you need to know!

 Inheritance Rights of Children and Grandchildren